If you’re an athlete, you know the importance of recovery and the frustration of muscle soreness that limits your performance.

 Why do I have more muscle soreness when I’m low on magnesium?

 Magnesium plays a crucial role in muscle relaxation and energy production.
-When your levels are low, your muscles have a harder time relaxing after exercise, and the repair process is less effective.
-We have noticed in clients that periods of magnesium deficiency corresponded to more intense and longer-lasting muscle soreness.
+When your levels are low, your muscles have more difficulty relaxing after exercise, and the repair process is less effective.
+We have noticed among clients that periods of magnesium deficiency corresponded to more intense and longer-lasting muscle soreness.

 Are there sports that require more magnesium than others to avoid muscle soreness?